fzingg/hyperloop-showcase/README.md

   end
 end
 ```
-Notice that we reference `ReactBoostrap` in ruby using the same identifier that was in the require statement in our `client_and_server.js` Webpack bundle.
+Notice that we reference `ReactBoostrap` in Ruby using the same identifier that was in the require statement in our `client_and_server.js` Webpack bundle.
 The first time **HyperReact** hits the `ReactBootstrap` constant it will not be defined.
-This triggers a search of the javascript name space for something that looks either like a component or library of components.
-It then defines the appropriate module or component class wrapper in ruby.
+This triggers a search of the Javascript name space for something that looks either like a component or library of components.
+It then defines the appropriate module or component class wrapper in Ruby.

-Visit your page and if all is well you will see a clickable button.
-However it will not have any styles.
+Visit your page, and if all is well you will see a clickable button.
+However it will not have any style.
 This is because ReactBootstrap does not automatically depend on any particular style sheet, so we will have to supply one.
-An easy way to do this is to just copy the CSS file from the Bootstrap repo, and stuff it in our rails assets directory, however with a little upfront work we can setup Webpack to do it all for us.
+An easy way to do this is to just copy the CSS file from the Bootstrap repo, and stuff it in our rails assets directory, however with a little upfront work we can get Webpack to do it all for us.

 First let's add four Webpack *loaders* using npm:
 ```text